HelgasonF/habbit_tracker_app/_user_stories.md

 Adjust reminders to local time
 As a user, I want my habit reminders to match my local time zone so I don't miss them when I travel.
 enhancement, priority: medium

+Settings Menu

+Access settings menu
+As a user, I want to access a settings menu from any screen so that I can adjust my preferences whenever I need.
+enhancement, priority: high

+Categorized settings options
+As a user, I want the settings menu to be organized into categories like Profile, Notifications, and Appearance so that I can quickly find the options I’m looking for.
+enhancement, priority: medium

+Restrict access to sensitive settings
+As an admin, I want to enable or disable certain settings for users so that the app remains secure and compliant.
+enhancement, priority: low